DavidCooperWCU/CSJava/_sources/Unit1-Getting-Started/topic-1-9-practice-mixed-code.rst

    :adaptive:
    :noindent:

    The main method in the following class should print the name on one line followed by the age on the next line.
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the *Check Me* button to check your solution.
    -----
    public class Test1
    {